TomLiao2015/severless-dome/README.md

 }
 ```

-To get all orders of a specific user, you can use this query, use the login user id to replace '<userId>'
+To get all orders of a specific user, you can use this query, use the login user id to replace `<userId>`

 ```graphql
 {